-- (A) The total harmonic distortion (THD) of electrical distribution systems is not to exceed 8% and any single order harmonics not to exceed 3%. - (B) This limit may be exceeded where all installed equipment and systems have been designed for a higher specified limit and this relaxation on limits is documented (harmonic distortion calculation report) and made available on board as a reference for the surveyor at each peridrives such as pump motors.

-(2) Harmonic distortion for ship electrical distribution system including harmonic filters
+- (A) The total harmonic distortion (THD) in the voltage waveform of electrical distribution systems is not to exceed 8% and any single order harmonics not to exceed 5%.
+(2023) - (B) This limit may be exceeded where all installed equipment and systems have been designed for a higher specified limit and this relaxation on limits is documented (harmonic distortion calculation report) and made available on board as a reference for the surveyor at each periodical survey. - (2) Harmonic distortion for ship electrical distribution system including harmonic filters - (A) Application

-(A) Application

-The these requirements apply to ships where harmonic filters are installed on main busbars of electrical distribution system, other than those installed for single application frequency
+The these requirements apply to ships where harmonic filters are installed on main busbars of electrical distribution system, other than those installed for single application frequency drives such as pump motors.